victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-08-09_get_started_with_vim.md

 Now that you have created a file, then you entered Insert Mode and then you have written some text, you can save it by entering Command-Line Mode (`ESC :`) and using the command `:w`.
 You may specify the file name using `:w filename.txt`.
 Also, if you are editing an existing file and just want to save some changes you made and quit vim, you can write and quit in a single step using `:wq`.

-If you just want to quit vim, as you at have guessed by now, you will use the command `:q.
+If you just want to quit vim, as you at have guessed by now, you will use the command `:q`.
 If you have unsaved changes that you want to discard, you may ignore them and exit Vim without saving, using `:q!`.

 ## How to navigate through the text using the keyboard?